-Fingerprint: A hash result ("key fingerprint") used to authenticate a public key or other data [Ref 9].

-Identity: Either a canonical Address-of-Record (AoR) SIP Uniform Resource Identifier (URI) employed to reach a user (such as ’sip:alice@atlanta.example.com’), or a telephone number, which commonly appears in either a TEL URI [Ref 8] or as the user portion of a SIP URI.
-See also Caller ID [Ref 11].

-National/Regional Regulatory Authority (NRRA): A governmental entity responsible for the oversight/regulation of the telecommunication networks within a specific country or region.

-NOTE: Region is not intended to be a region within a country (e.g., a region is not a state within the US).

-Online Certificate Status Protocol (OCSP): An Internet protocol used by a client to obtain the revocation status of a certificate from a server.

-Originating Service Provider (OSP): The service provider that handles the outgoing calls from a customer at the point at which they are entering the public network.
+Originating Service Provider (OSP): The service provider that handles the outgoing calls from a customer at the point from which they are entering the public network.
 The OSP performs the SHAKEN Authentication function.
 OSP may also serve in the role as TNSP, RespOrg, TN reseller and other roles.

 Private Key: In asymmetric cryptography, the private key is kept secret by the end-entity.
 The private key can be used for both encryption and decryption [Ref 9].

-Proof of Possession of a TN: Proof to STI verification services that it has authority to attest that the customer can legitimately originate calls from the delegated TNs.

 Public Key: The publicly disclosable component of a pair of cryptographic keys used for asymmetric cryptography [Ref 9].

 Public Key Infrastructure (PKI): The set of hardware, software, personnel, policy, and procedures used by a CA to issue and manage certificates [Ref 9].

-Redirect: As defined in RFC 3261 [Ref 7], "redirect" refers to the process where a SIP entity redirects a SIP request to a new destination by responding to the request with a 3xx Redirection class response.
-This specification addresses redirection only for INVITE requests, and only for the case where the 3xx response is handled by a recursing SIP proxy that retargets the INVITE request to the new destination.

-Responsible Organization (RespOrg): Entity designated as the agent for the Toll-Free subscriber to obtain, manage and administer Toll-Free Numbers and provide routing reference information in the SMS/800 Toll-Free Number Registry.
+Responsible Organization (RespOrg): Entity designated as the agent for the Toll-Free subscriber to obtain, manage and administer Toll-Free Numbers and provide routing reference information in the Toll-Free Number Registry.
+RespOrgs are the only parties who assign, manage and administer Toll-Free numbers in the Toll-Free Number Registry.

 RespOrg Identification (RespOrg ID): A 5-character code that designates or points to the Responsible Organization (RespOrg) associated with a specific Toll-Free number [Ref 2].

-Retarget: As defined in RFC 7044 [Ref 10], "retarget" refers to the process where a SIP entity updates the Request-URI of a SIP request.
-This specification narrows the scope of the RFC 7044 [Ref 10] definition to include only INVITE requests, and only for cases where the update changes the canonical value of the telephone number identified by the INVITE Request-URI.

 Root CA: A CA that is directly trusted by an end-entity.
 See also Trust Anchor CA and Trusted CA [Ref 9].

 Secure Telephone Identity (STI) Certificate: A public key certificate used by a service provider to sign and verify the PASSporT.

+Secure Telephone Identity Subordinate CA (STI-SCA): An SCA that gets its certificate directly from an STI-CA

 Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.
 In the US and Canada this would be a Company Code as defined in [Ref 1], or a RespOrg ID assigned to a RespOrg as defined in [Ref 2].